MattBlanco/Bobert/README.md

 ## Current features

-+ Checks text channel to make sure only valid commands are sent to groovy and nothing else
++ Can play youtube videos as audio by connecting to the current voice channel
++ Only allows music commands to be used inside of #jukebox and no other channel
++ Removes non-music messages inside of #jukebox